 - Food: Go to Pack N Save / buy the fruit on the stands along the roads

-- Petrol: Ask for the AA loyalty card (Caltex and BP stations)
+- Petrol: Ask for the AA loyalty card (at Caltex and BP stations)